jakesower/spectragraph/packages/core/README.md

 **Throws:** Error if resource is invalid

-#### `ensureValidSpliceResource(schema, resource, options?)`
+#### `ensureValidMergeResource(schema, resource, options?)`

-Validates a resource tree that will be spliced into a graph.
+Validates a resource tree that will be merged into a graph.
 Throws on validation failure.

 **Parameters:**